utterworks/fbp-docs/docs/guide/getting-started/01-project-details.md

 ### Deployment Configuration

 The trained model needs to be deployed to make it available for real-time inference via the API.
 This section allows for the deployment type, specification and initial number of instances to be set.
+[More Info](../user-guide/03-maintain-deployment-configuration.md#deployment-configuration)
 > Performance testing of your model is recommended to understand the best specification and number of instances to be deployed to support your workloads

 ### Schedules